 (45) Finally, it should be noted that the discussion above is largely set in terms of the costs and benefits of moving away from a location.
-Although considerations are similar for moving to a centre it should be borne in mind that given relative benefits the sunk costs (or this case "start up costs") argument then constitutes a
+Although considerations are similar for moving to a centre it should be borne in mind that given relative benefits the sunk costs (or this case "start costs") argument then constitutes advice, where the importance of relationships as opposed to price increases towards the periphery.